 Throughout our Vrai review, we’ve been both very positively surprised and disappointed.
 Summing up our Vrai review verdict, and in particular, comparing Vrai with competitors, has proven challenging.

 The reason for that is probably that Vrai cannot be compared to any other lab-grown diamond jeweler.
 They are the only ones that source 100% sustainable diamonds (from their owner, Diamond Foundry).

 In some aspects, they are also closer to a fashion or couture jeweler than the more diamond-focused sellers who top our review ratings.

 Perhaps Vrai is best seen as the luxury version of Pandora Jewelry.
 Both focus on design first and being completely sustainable (Pandora is not there yet).
 Vrai similarly is brand-driven, and part of the price you are paying is premium experience and brand recognition.

-However, if you want something unique and different but are not looking for colorful, over-the-top jewelry such as you’ll find at Barkev’s or even Pandora’s or Lightbox’s more edgy fashion design, then Vrai is the perfect choice for you.
+However, if you want something unique and different but are not looking for colorful, over-the-top jewelry, such as you’ll find at Barkev’s or even Pandora’s or Lightbox’s more edgy fashion design, then Vrai is the perfect choice for you.
 A closer competitor may be Kimaï, which we reviewed slightly lower due to their high prices.

 Likewise, if being 100% climate-friendly is important to you, Vrai is an excellent choice.
 You pay a premium for it, but we think it’s worth it.
 You just have to trust their grading is accurate (and accept the decreased resale value that the lack of certificate adds).